paramhanji/paramhanji.github.io/_talks/2021-11-04-domain-translation.md

 location: "Cambridge, UK"
 ---

-I introduced a probabilistic framework to learn a bijective mapping between two domains using unpaired data.
+I introduce a probabilistic framework to learn a bijective mapping between two domains using only unpaired data.
 The framework uses invertible layers with tractable determinant-jacobians to find the mapping using exact likelihood training.
 You can find some preliminary code at <a href="https://github.com/paramhanji/translation" target="_blank">this Github repo</a>.
-If you've got an nifty application that stands to benifit from this invertible framework, get in touch.
+If you've got a nifty application that stands to benifit from this invertible framework, get in touch.

 ![Invertible framework](/files/images/pechakucha/inv_framework.jpg)